Gabrock94/Pysiology/README.md

 ## Introduction
 Pysiology is a Python package used to analyze Physyological signals.
 With pysiology you can easily analyze:
-- Electromyography signals
+- Electromyographic signals
-- Electrocardiography signals
+- Electrocardiographic signals
 - Electrodermal activity signals

 ## Installation